ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 The increasing industry recognition of the value of dynamic and flexible languages such as Ruby has plunged us into yet another wisdom gap.

-> Design Patterns was published is the need for wisdom.
+> Design Patterns was published in the need for wisdom.
 >
-> Bruce Tate is fond of pointing out1 that when a new programming technique or language pops up, there is frequently a wisdom gap.
+> Bruce Tate is fond of pointing out that when a new programming technique or language pops up, there is frequently a wisdom gap.
 The industry needs time to come to grips with the new technique, to figure out the best way to apply it.
-How many years had to elapse between the first realization that object- oriented programming was the way to go and the time when we really began to use object-oriented technology effectively?
+How many years had to elapse between the first realization that object-oriented programming was the way to go and the time when we really began to use object-oriented technology effectively?
 Those years were the object-oriented wisdom gap.